benvillalobos/msbuildism/creating-a-dirs-proj/README.md

+# Creating a dirs.proj

-# What's a dirs.proj?
+#### What's a dirs.proj?
-A dirs.proj is a way to refer to "a separate project whose entire purpose is
+A dirs.proj is a project that builds other projects via `ProjectReference` items.
+It does not need to have (and sometimes shouldn't have) the `.proj` extension.